-Please submit a letter of interest, curriculum vitae including a record of research experience and the names of three references, before July 27, 2017, to https://recruit.ap.uci.edu/apply/JPF04157.
+Please submit a letter of interest, curriculum vitae which should include a record of research experience and the names of three references before October 15, 2019, to https://recruit.ap.uci.edu/apply/JPF05632.

 The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.

-Successful candidates must have at least a master’s degree in stem cell biology, biochemistry, molecular biology or a related life-science area.
-The lab is especially interested in applicants with proficiency in the following areas:
+Successful candidates must have at least a bachelor’s degree in biology, chemistry, or a related life science area.
+The lab is especially interested in applicants with experience and proficiency in the following areas:

-Applicants must have advanced writing skills and experience with scientific writing.
 Candidates must be able to work effectively with interdisciplinary teams and to manage projects within a complex organization; therefore, excellent interpersonal, organizational, and oral and written communication skills are essential.
+Evidence of prior successful research experience in a neuroscience lab would be a plus.
 This position will be appointed at the level that is commensurate with the education and experience of the individual candidate.